-One of the most common questions I get asked by women is "how do I lose belly fat?".
-Let me just say this first...
+One of the most common questions asked by women is "how do I lose belly fat?".
+Before we get to our answer...
 Everyone has belly fat, even those who have a flat belly and a six-pack!
-It's perfectly normal to have fat in the midsection area, but having excess fat can have negative impacts in your health.
+It's perfectly normal to have fat in the midsection area, but having excess fat can have negative impacts on your health.
 In fact, excess abdominal fat is linked to diseases like type 2 diabetes and heart disease.

 Tip #1 - Be in a calorie deficit

 A caloric deficit is any shortage in the amount of calories consumed relative to the amount of calories required for maintenance of current body weight.
 A deficit can be created by reducing calorie intake (lower food intake) or by increasing activity level.
 One of the best ways to make sure you're at the right calorie deficit for your body is by calculating your macros using a macro calculator!
 Using a macro calculator will help you determine the best amount of calories, carbs, proteins, and fats you should eat based on certain information like weight, body fat percentage, age, activity level, etc.

 As the saying goes “abs are made in the kitchen”.
 You can train hard and build abdominal muscles, but if you eat junk food all day, you won’t lose your belly fat.